All guides

 The case against modular has historically been that it looks like every other booth on the floor β€” fabric over aluminum, the same graphic walls, predictable proportions.
 Recent systems have closed most of that gap.
 Aluvision and beMatrix in particular can produce booths that read as custom unless you know what you're looking at.

 The trick is to invest the savings into things modular doesn't include by default: real lighting design, a custom reception or demo element, and high-quality graphic production.
-A $25K modular booth with $10K of well-designed accents will outperform a $35K all-modular booth in nine cases out of ten.
+A modular booth with a meaningful slice of the budget redirected into well-designed accents will outperform an all-modular booth of similar total cost in nine cases out of ten.

 Hybrid approaches that get the best of both